|Name: Coon Creek Ruins (FR 1076)||Author's Rating:|

 I don't have a lot of information on the Cook Creek ruins themselves, but from one of the videos in the above references, it appears that these ruins were completed due to the mining of the colorful minerals in the area.
 The ruins are in the excavated portion under the cliff.
 There are two "honeybee" (my word) mines nearby with very colorful rock striations.
 The gentleman in the video said the Indians may have used these colors mixed with egg whites for paint.
 Very interesting.
 I would recommend watching the video before going.
 We didn't.
 I wished we had.

-The second unusual thing is that the beginning of the trail can be very hard to spot.
+The trail can be very hard to spot.
 We missed it twice even though we had GPS coordinates.
 Cherry Creek Road had been graded recently and the grader had made a deep furrow on the north side of the road.
 No vehicles had crossed the berm since it was graded.
 The trail is overgrown here and it looks more like an ATV trail than a Jeep road.
 Don't worry, it widens out.
 Actually, there are two entrances to the trail, each about 100 feet or so apart.
 Either one will take you to the main trail.

 Option: You can also take another road which is about 1/2 a mile further up Cherry Creek Road at Waypoint 009 (see BLUE trail on map).
 This road will get you to FR1076 also.
 We did not take this road during our trip, but could see most of it as it parallels FR38.
 It's about the same distance and if you want some variety, you may want to take it on the way out.
 I don't know what condition the road is in.